lightly-ai/lightly/docs/source/docker/integration/docker_with_datasource.rst

 E.g. you can analyze it in the embedding and metadata view of the Lightly Platform, subsample it further, or export it for labeling.

+.. _ref-docker-with-datasource-datapool:
-Process new samples in your S3 bucket using a datapool
+Process new data in your S3 bucket using a datapool
 ------------------------------------------------------
 You probably get new raw data from time to time added to your S3 bucket.
 The new raw data might include samples which should be added to your dataset